mennylevinski/mennylevinski/README.md

 ## 💡 New Release

-**[Secuditor Lite](https://github.com/secuditor/secuditor-lite)** – a diagnostic security tool for Windows endpoints that helps identify vulnerabilities and improve security awareness.
+**[Secuditor Lite](https://github.com/secuditor/secuditor-lite)** – a free diagnostic security tool for Windows endpoints that helps identify vulnerabilities and improve security awareness.

-**[Secuditor Modules](https://github.com/secuditor/secuditor-modules)** – a partial collection of open source Python scripts developed for the Secuditor project.
+**[Secuditor Modules](https://github.com/secuditor/secuditor-modules)** – an open source collection of standalone Python modules developed as part of the Secuditor project.

 ---